probmods/probmods2/solutions/03-conditioning.md

 ### b)

-Extend `smilesModel` to create a version of the model that captures these two intuitions:
+> Extend `smilesModel` to create a version of the model that captures these two intuitions:

-1. people are more likely to smile if they want something and
+> 1. people are more likely to smile if they want something and
-1. *nice* people are less likely to want something.
+> 2. *nice* people are less likely to want something.

-*Hint:* Which variables change at different times for the same person?
+> *Hint:* Which variables change at different times for the same person?
 Which values *depend* on other values?

 ~~~~
 var extendedSmilesModel = function() {
   var nice = mem(function(person) {return flip(.7)});

-  ...

-  var smiles = function(person, ...) {
+  var wantsSomething = function(person) {
-    return nice(person) ? flip(.8) : flip(.5);
+    return nice(person) ? flip(.2) : flip(.5)
   }

-  return smiles('alice')
+  var smiles = function(person, wants) {
+    return (wants ? flip(.8) : flip(.5))
+            || (nice(person) ? flip(.8) : flip(.5))
   }

+  var aliceWants = wantsSomething('alice');
+  return smiles('alice', aliceWants)
+}

 Infer({method: "enumerate"}, extendedSmilesModel)
 ~~~~

+Note that smiles now has two possible causes (draw the diagram!)
+Being nice makes you more likely to smile and, separately, wanting something makes you more likely to smile.
+Using the OR operator here captures the intuition that either one is sufficient to make someone more likely to smile (recall the 'explaining away' phenomenon in Chapter 4 which had a similar flavor).
+Critically, being nice is a persistant property of a person and is therefore held constant within an execution using `mem` while wanting something is circumstantial: the same person may want something on one occasion and not another.
+Finally, by making smiles a function of a person and *whether they want something* at a given time (as opposed to calling `wantsSomething` inside smiles), we can query a particular instance of wanting something without flipping separate coins outside and inside.

 ### c)

-Suppose you've seen Bob five times this week and each time, he was not smiling.
+> Suppose you've seen Bob five times this week and each time, he was not smiling.
 But today, you see Bob and he *is* smiling.
 Use this `extendedSmilesModel` model to compute the posterior belief that Bob wants something from you today.

-*Hint:* How will you represent the same person (Bob) smiling *multiple times*?
+> *Hint:* How will you represent the same person (Bob) smiling *multiple times*?
 What features of Bob will stay the same each time he smiles (or doesn't) and what features will change?

-In your answer, show the WebPPL inference and a histogram of the answers -- in what ways do these answers make intuitive sense or fail to?
+> In your answer, show the WebPPL inference and a histogram of the answers -- in what ways do these answers make intuitive sense or fail to?

 ~~~~
 var extendedSmilesModel = function() {
-  // copy your code frome above

-  // make the appropriate observations

-  // return the appropriate query
-  return ...;
+  var nice = mem(function(person) {return flip(.7)});

+  var wantsSomething = function(person) {
+    return nice(person) ? flip(.2) : flip(.5)
   }

+  var smiles = function(person, wants) {
+    return (wants ? flip(.8) : flip(.5))
+            || (nice(person) ? flip(.8) : flip(.5))
+  }

+  var wantToday = wantsSomething('bob');
+  condition(smiles('bob', wantToday)                  // smiles today!
+            && !smiles('bob', wantsSomething('bob'))  // no smile on day 1
+            && !smiles('bob', wantsSomething('bob'))  // no smile on day 2
+            && !smiles('bob', wantsSomething('bob'))  // no smile on day 3
+            && !smiles('bob', wantsSomething('bob'))  // no smile on day 4
+            && !smiles('bob', wantsSomething('bob'))) // no smile on day 5
+  return wantToday
+}

 Infer({method: "enumerate"}, extendedSmilesModel)
 ~~~~

+We condition on all the data that we have; bob failed to smile 5 times before, but then smiled today.
+Again, critically, because wantsSomething is not memoized, each of these observations is independent.
+We have uncertainty over whether bob wanted something on *every* day, but we're only interested in whether he wanted something on the day that he smiled, thus why we store that value and return it at the end.

-Question 5: Sprinklers, Rain and mem
+## Question 5: Sprinklers, Rain and mem

 ### a)